acarapenter628/SolidPython/README.rst

 General Info
 ------------

-This is a fork of SolidPython where I intend to add some additional features to make it a bit easier to use.
-I expect these additions to work in the most common cases, but there's probably no way to make them work in every edge case, so I'll probably never send a pull request for the One True Software.
+This is a fork of SolidPython with some quality of life improvements.
+These additions will work in the most common cases, but there's probably no way to make them work in every edge case, so I'll probably never send a pull request for the One True Software.

-Planned features:
+Features:

 * Each 3D object gets some included variables built in
    * Included variables: